open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 OTEL_RESOURCE_ATTRIBUTES=deployment.environment=staging,service.version=1.0.0
 ```

-If you do not need bytecode instrumenations (see [here](config.md#instrumentations)),
+If bytecode instrumentations (see [here](config.md#instrumentations)) is not needed,
-then you do not specify following environment variables:
+then you do not have to set the following environment variables:

 ```env
 COR_ENABLE_PROFILING